Local - Church and Society

 This is the oldest, large-scale, Sunday-only soup kitchen in metro Atlanta.
 Annually, Glenn volunteers prepare and serve a meal to approximately 300 homeless people at Trinity UMC.
 All ages - middle school children and up - are welcome!
 Contact Diane Bryant.

 Habitat for Humanity

-Each fall for the last 22 years, Glenn partners with local churches to build a Habitat House as one of its longest running service projects.
+Each fall for the last 28 years, Glenn partners with local churches to build a Habitat House as one of its longest running service projects.
 Each house requires 15 volunteers for seven Saturdays, plus a food crew to provide lunch.
-Volunteers at all skill levels are welcome.
+Volunteers at all skill and age levels are welcome.
+No building experience required!
+Sign up here.
 Contact Jennifer Scott-Ward.

 Branan Towers Senior Living

 Part of the Wesley Woods Retirement Community, Branan Towers serves persons 62 years and older with low and moderate incomes.
 Glenn volunteers participate in an annual day of crafts, the resident's Christmas party and twice yearly clothing drives for the residents.
 Contact Diane Bryant.